 Fauna, fish and fertility: What the rock art reveals

 As for the land animals, it’s harder to say.
-It’s like they form a Rorschach test stretching across the millennia, up for interpretation by any onlooker.
+They form a kind of Rorschach test stretching across the millennia, up for interpretation by the onlooker.

 Take the biggest of the lot: a huge bovine-looking creature attached to one of the hourglass ‘women’ shapes.
 Is it a massive pig, boar, bison, cow or, more creatively (yet anachronistically****), an elephant?!

 Others have been tentatively identified as wild pigs, deer, horses and a donkey.
-You might notice one that kind of looks like a little dog staring up at his owner — but then, looking at such ancient sketches with 21st-century eyes, you may well be projecting.
+You might notice one that kind of looks like a little dog staring up at his owner — but then, looking at such ancient sketches with 21st-century eyes, chances are you’re projecting.

-So what could they mean?
+So… what do they all mean?
 Noting the frequent associations of caves like this with burial and death, archaeologist Robert Leighton pondered the possible ritual significance of these drawings:

 Darkness and secrecy are pervasive in this context.
 Despite the odd animal figure, there is no implication of a real scene or place being shown.
 The anthropomorphic figures seem to be evolving out of a human identity, perhaps towards reincarnation as animals, giving the impression of a transition to ‘another’ world, or a rite of passage.
 They may represent spirits or ancestors.